 - In one "Handyman Corner" segment of The Red Green Show, Red customized a car to have (among other things) an intentionally removable steering wheel (really a collapsible strainer) to be used as part of an anti-theft device.
 After all, who would steal a car that has no steering wheel?

-- A Doug cartoon once included a fantasy in which Doug and Skeeter were truck drivers.
+- Doug once included a fantasy in which Doug and Skeeter were truck drivers.
 Skeeter's request to take the wheel ends up with Doug giving it to him.

 - Wallace & Gromit's van in A Matter of Loaf and Death has a steering wheel that can be removed, and plugged into the passenger's dashboard and used.